John Bowes, 10th Earl of Strathmore and Kinghorne: Family and legacy

 The Earl was created Baron Bowes in 1815 and held this as a subsidiary title to his death.

 He married Mary on 2 July 1820, a mere day before his death.
-He attempted to legitimize his son by this marriage and his will named his son as his heir.
+He attempted to legitimise his son by this marriage and his will named his son as his heir.
 According to his will (dated 3 July 1817), all his real estate were left to Mary and five other trustees in name of his son.
 The trustees were also required to pay Mary £1,000 p.a for life.

 But this deathbed marriage did not prevent his primary title from being inherited by his younger brother Thomas Lyon-Bowes, 11th Earl of Strathmore and Kinghorne.
-The Scottish courts agreed that by marrying Mary, John had been legitimized under Scottish law, but since both parties (notably the father) were domiciled in England, English law would prevail.
+The Scottish courts agreed that by marrying Mary, John had been legitimised under Scottish law, but since both parties (notably the father) were domiciled in England, English law would prevail.
 And Scottish law required Scottish domicile of the parents for the son to have been legitimated.
 It was on the point of domicile that John's legitimation failed.

 A bitter court case followed over the terms of the Earl's will, and after five years, it was decided that the Earl's son John would inherit his English estates, including Gibside, Streatlam Castle and St Paul's Walden Bury, while his brother would inherit the Scottish estates.
 His secondary title as Baron Bowes became extinct.

 Mary, now Dowager Countess of Strathmore, married in 1831 her son's tutor William Hutt, and died in 1860.
 Her son John Bowes married twice, but had no issue.
 He is best known today as the founder of the Bowes Museum.
 On his death, all his wealth and properties were inherited by the family of his uncle, reuniting the Scottish and English estates of the Bowes-Lyon family.